Just for You (Lionel Richie album): Chart performance

-Just for You was released on March 8, 2004, in the United Kingdom and May 4, of that same year in the United States.
+Just for You was released on March 8 2004 in the United Kingdom and May 4 of that same year in the United States.
 In the US, the album debuted at number 47 on the Billboard 200 and number 22 on the publication's Top R&B/Hip-Hop Albums chart, becoming Richie's highest-charting album since Louder Than Words (1996).
 Elsewhere, Just for You entered the top five in Austria and the United Kingdom, and reached the top ten in Germany and Switzerland.
-In the UK, it surpassed the mark of 100,000 sold copies within its first two weeks of release and was certfiied gold by the British Phonographic Industry (BPI).
+In the UK, it surpassed the mark of 100,000 sold copies within its first two weeks of release and was certfied gold by the British Phonographic Industry (BPI).

 Three singles from the album, "Just for You", "Just for You (The Dance Remixes)", and "Long, Long Way to Go", charted.
-"Just for You" performed best of these, peaking at number 6 on the Adult Contemporary chart.
+"Just for You" performed best of these, peaking at number 6 on the US Adult Contemporary chart.
 As of May 2012, the album has sold 207,000 copies in the United States, according to Nielsen SoundScan.
 Richie's subsequent releases have shown a consistent increase in sales, beginning with 2006's Coming Home.